UniMath/agda-unimath/src/modal-type-theory/flat-sharp-adjunction.lagda.md

   ap-sharp-counit-flat : ♯ (♭ A) → ♯ A
   ap-sharp-counit-flat = rec-sharp (unit-sharp ∘ counit-flat)

-  ap-sharp-cons-flat : ♯ A → ♯ (♭ A)
+  ap-sharp-intro-flat : ♯ A → ♯ (♭ A)
-  ap-sharp-cons-flat = rec-sharp (crisp-rec-sharp cons-flat)
+  ap-sharp-intro-flat = rec-sharp (crisp-rec-sharp intro-flat)
 ```

 It remains to show that these two are inverses to each other.